Business strategy

 How can you optimize your banking practices for Profit First?

 Using the Profit First Method requires having strong control over your cash flow and being able to adequately separate out money based on different buckets.
-The best way to achieve that is to distribute your funds into five separate accounts:
+The best way to achieve that is to distribute your funds into your main account and five separate sub-accounts:

-• Tax: This account is where you’ll set aside a fixed amount to go towards taxes.
+• Tax savings: This sub-account is where you’ll set aside a fixed amount to go toward taxes.

-• Operating expenses: This account holds cash meant to go towards salaries, rent, office supplies, business travel, marketing, and other bills etc.
+• Operating expenses: This account holds cash meant to go toward salaries, rent, office supplies, business travel, and other bills etc.

-Because separate accounts are so central to the Profit First strategy, it’s important to look for a bank or banking platform, like Bluevine, that supports easy account management, such as through offering the ability to open a series of sub-accounts within your main account.
-Keep in mind that you won’t necessarily have to open all five accounts right away.
-You can start small by simply designating accounts for profit and tax, then work towards adding the others as your business grows.
+Because separate accounts are so central to the Profit First strategy, it’s important to look for a bank or banking platform that supports easy account management, like the ability to open a series of sub-accounts under your main account.
+You can start small by simply designating accounts for ‘Operating expenses’ and ‘Tax savings,’ then work toward adding the others as your business grows.

 Did you know?